Chemical synthesis

-As a topic of chemistry, chemical synthesis (or combination) is the artificial execution of chemical reactions to obtain one or several products.
-This occurs by physical and chemical manipulations usually involving one or more reactions.
+Chemical synthesis (chemical combination) is the artificial execution of chemical reactions to obtain one or more products.
+This occurs by physical and chemical manipulations, usually involving one or more reactions.
 In modern laboratory uses, the process is reproducible and reliable.

-A chemical synthesis involves one or more compounds (known as reagents or reactants) that will experience a transformation when subjected to certain conditions.
+A chemical synthesis involves one or more compounds (known as reagents or reactants) that will experience a transformation under certain conditions.
 Various reaction types can be applied to formulate a desired product.
 This requires mixing the compounds in a reaction vessel, such as a chemical reactor or a simple round-bottom flask.
 Many reactions require some form of processing ("work-up") or purification procedure to isolate the final product.

 The amount produced by chemical synthesis is known as the reaction yield.
 Typically, yields are expressed as a mass in grams (in a laboratory setting) or as a percentage of the total theoretical quantity that could be produced based on the limiting reagent.
-A side reaction is an unwanted chemical reaction occurring which reduces the desired yield.
+A side reaction is an unwanted chemical reaction that can reduce the desired yield.
 The word synthesis was used first in a chemical context by the chemist Hermann Kolbe.

 Strategies

-Many strategies exist in chemical synthesis that are more complicated than simply converting a reactant A to a reaction product B directly.
-For multistep synthesis, a chemical compound is synthesized by a series of individual chemical reactions, each with its own work-up.
-For example, a laboratory synthesis of paracetamol can consist of three sequential parts.
-For cascade reactions, multiple chemical transformations occur within a single reactant, for multi-component reactions as many as 11 different reactants form a single reaction product and for a "telescopic synthesis" one reactant experiences multiple transformations without isolation of intermediates.
+Chemical synthesis employs various strategies to achieve efficient and precise molecular transformations that are more complex than simply converting a reactant A to a reaction product B directly.
+These strategies can be grouped into approaches for managing reaction sequences.